Tejas1510/Hacking-Scripts/Python/email_verification/readme.md

 # Verify Email Using Python

- - This is a sample readme for your project
+This script will check whether entered mail id is correct or not.

+## Third party library required
+All LIBRARY REQUIRED BEFORE RUNNING THE SCRIPTS.

+###pip install socket
+pip install smptlib

+### How to use it.
+Enter the mail id assume 250 as correct if(code==250) then email id is verified otherwise it is not.